Virtual Reality and the ADA within Historic Preservation

 Reflections on Digital Documentation

-Editor’s Note: This is the first of three reflections by Digital Documentation Fellows of the National Trust for Historic Preservation.
+Editor’s Note: This is the first of two reflections by Digital Documentation Fellows of the National Trust for Historic Preservation.
 All three of the fellows are architecture students at three partner Historically Black College and Universities; the fellows spent six weeks working with the company Existing Conditions, the National Park Service–including their Heritage Documentation Programs—and the National Trust to understand preservation and utilize point-cloud data to document a historic home in New York City.
 This program is a partnership between HOPE Crew and the African American Cultural Heritage Action Fund.

 Growing up in the history-rich state of Virginia, I developed a love for historic places at a young age.
 It was that love that led me to major in history and anthropology in my early 20s, but it was another love, the love of my husband, who is a bilateral above-the-knee amputee and in a wheelchair, that led me to develop another passion: one for accessibility.